The Road to Maintenance and Reliability: What You Need to Know [Part 3]

 10- How to Utilize Reliability Analytics

-Fortunately, we have these incredible things called Computerized Maintenance Management Systems (or PMS or EAM systems, depending on where you live and what industry you are in) which allow us to store data in structured databases that make analytics easy — if we use them properly.
-Setting up such things as equipment classes and failure code/cause lists and standardizing procedures for how work is entered into the system are some of the basics for analytics.
+Fortunately, we have these incredible things called Computerized Maintenance Management Systems (sometimes referred to as PMS or EAM systems, depending on where you live and what industry you are in) which allow us to store data in structured databases that make analytics easy — if we use them properly.
+Setting up equipment classes, failure code/cause lists and standardizing procedures for how work is entered into the system are some of the basics for analytics.
 Simply putting these in place does not generally result in good data.
 Training, monitoring and reinforcement are all necessary to achieve good data.

 How is your data quality?